 Incoming freshmen should indicate their interest in the departmental honors program though the ApplyTexas site by choosing “Apply to Any Honors Program” after August 1.
 Students who have submitted their application but still wish to apply to the Biology Honors program can use the “Apply to Any Honors Program” link at the Texas A&M Honors programs site.
 Students can also request to join the Biology Honors program during their New Student Conference.
-To be admitted to Biology Honors incoming freshmen should have an SAT score of 1300 or above (new test or concorded old test) or a composite score of 28 or above on the ACT (minimum 27 on both verbal and math sections).
+To be admitted to Biology Honors incoming freshmen should have an SAT score of 1300 or above (new test or concorded old test) or a composite score of 28 or above on the ACT (minimum 27 on both English and math sections).

 Current or Transfer Students